reaster/saxy/README.md

 Usage tips

- * Run the examples (Product->Test in Xcode), set break points to inspect state
+ * run the examples (Product->Test in Xcode), set break points to inspect state
  * watch the mapper in action by setting: reader.context.logReaderStack = YES;
  * create your own mapping by starting with a working example and making small modifications